ThinkDigitalRepair/WhatTodo/README.md

 - Works offline using [**Sqflite**](https://github.com/tekartik/sqflite "Flutter Database") database

 ## BLoC Diagram
-This diagram show case the dependencies to create a feature specific BLoCs.The HomeBloc is independent and used as communication channel between its child widgets.
+This diagram showcases the dependencies to create a feature specific Blocs.
+The HomeBloc is independent and used as a communication channel between its child widgets.

 ![](https://i.imgur.com/byajGE7.png)